Evaluation in the NSW Government

-The guidelines also explains how evaluation will be integrated into budget and performance management processes.
+The guidelines also explain how evaluation will be integrated into budget and performance management processes.

-The Centre for Program Evaluation and capability building
+The NSW Treasury Centre for Program Evaluation and capability building

-- conduct methodologically rigorous evaluations of large and significant NSW Government programs (including process, outcome and economic components)
+- conducts methodologically rigorous evaluations of large and significant NSW Government programs (including process, outcome and economic components)

 Principles and standards for evaluation